ConeDragon/docs/building/markdown/markdown.md

 Please use [reference links][reference-links], which are defined at the bottom of the Markdown file, mapped to a reference slug, and referenced by that slug in the text.

-This method makes maintenance easier, since link(s) only have to be updated in a single location.
+This method makes maintenance easier since link(s) only have to be updated in a single location.

 Example: